-PROPOSAL Expansion of Sidewalk Inspection Management DCAS PROJECT ID N/A STATUS In progress Department of Transportation (DOT) Human Resources/ Facilities and Security Management - Sidewalk Inspection & Management's (SIM) Citywide Concrete Program (CWC) Queens AREA SERVED Borough FACILITY TYPE Operational FACILITY DOMAIN Core infrastructure and transportation PUBLIC FACING FACILITY Yes, clients or members of the public would use or have open access to this facility.
-PROPOSED LOCATION 101 Varick Avenue Brooklyn, CD 1 SIZE Square footage: 42,062 Staff: 65 Clients to be served: 0 Parking spaces: n/a SPACE USE TYPE Office: Administrative field office Parking / vehicle storage Warehouse / storage Office: Borough office Other (Muster Yard) PROPOSED ACTION Expansion PUBLIC PURPOSE Describe program services and goals: DOT's SIM CWC is responsible for sidewalk repairs, pedestrian ramp installations, and construction of traffic medians and pedestrian safety islands throughout the five boroughs.
+PROPOSAL Expansion of Sidewalk Inspection Management DCAS PROJECT ID N/A STATUS AGENCY olemented contract of Transportation (DOT) contract of Transportat AREA SERVED Borough FACILITY TYPE Operational FACILITY DOMAIN Core infrastructure and transportation PUBLIC FACING FACILITY Yes, clients or members of the public would use or have open access to this facility.
+PROPOSED LOCATION 101 Varick Avenue Brooklyn, CD 1 SIZE Square footage: 42,062 Staff: 65 Clients to be served: 0 Parking spaces: n/a SPACE USE TYPE Office: Administrative field office Parking / vehicle storage Warehouse / storage Office: Borough office Other (Muster Yard) PROPOSED ACTION Expansion Describe program services and goals: DOT's SIM CWC is responsible for sidewalk repairs, pedestrian ramp installations, and construction of traffic medians and pedestrian safety islands throughout the five boroughs.
 To optimize operational efficiencies, they report to the boroughs in which they provide support.
 33 construction field staff currently support Queens.
 This site will also accommodate streetlight storage.
-Describe why current space(s) is (are) inadequate: In response to the City being ordered to install or upgrade pedestrian ramps at all 162,000 street comers in the City, SIM will be adding another 65 construction field staff to support the borough of Queens.
+PUBLIC PURPOSE Describe why current space(s) is (are) inadequate: In response to the City being ordered to install or upgrade pedestrian ramps at all 162,000 street comers in the City, SIM will be adding another 65 construction field staff to support the borough of Queens.
 Given the growth of the program, the current location has been optimized and is over capacity, requiring expansion to another site.
 Describe any alternatives considered, including reconfiguring existing space: Currently Queens CWC pedestrian ramp expansion is minimally supported.
-Please briefly explain how this facility will serve the geographic area indicated in the previous question: DESIRED DATE OF OCCUPANCY This operation supports the borough of Queens, though the proposed location is in Brooklyn. n/a SITING CRITERIA Truck access Highway access Proximity to DOT-approved NYC Truck Routes (e.g., Flushing Ave, Grand St, Metropolitan Ave) Facility include space for storage of construction materials such as steel curbs and supporting materials.
+Please briefly explain how this facility will serve the geographic area indicated in the previous question: This operation supports the borough of Queens, though the proposed location is in Brooklyn.
+DESIRED DATE OF OCCUPANCY n/a SITING CRITERIA Truck access Highway access Proximity to DOT-approved NYC Truck Routes (e.g., Flushing Ave, Grand St, Metropolitan Ave) Facility include space for storage of construction materials such as steel curbs and supporting materials.
+LAST APPEARED FY 2024-2025 т FIRST PROPOSED FY 2020-2021